Karce/gupaxtk/README.md

 ### Console of XvB

-The output of console will show useful information on the status of the XvB process and the decision of the algorithm for every 10 minutes.
+The output of the console will show useful information on the status of the XvB process and the decision of the algorithm for every 10 minutes.

 ### Token input

-You need to put the token received when you registered your XMR payout address.
+When you registered your XMR payout address, you should have received a token.
+Please enter this token here.

 ### Account stats